 And Burns It Faster

-With less training time compared to running and jogging, sprinting helps you lose fat at a faster rate.
+With less training time than running and jogging, sprinting helps you lose fat faster.

 Studies say that people who engage in anaerobic high-intensity interval programs— including a high-intensity exercise followed by a low-intensity exercise — can lose more fat in 20 minutes (three days a week) than those who choose 40 minutes of aerobic exercise a day.
 (4)

-If you don’t have time to lose kilos or inches, high-intensity sprinting, and more specifically, sprint interval training (SIT) will be your best bet instead of jogging.
+If you don’t have time to lose kilos or inches, high-intensity sprinting, specifically sprint interval training (SIT), will be your best bet instead of jogging.

 High-Intensity Sprinting Continues to Burn Calories After Exercise

 Doing any workout will help you lose weight.
 Still, even when you finish working out, only a few forms of exercise will continue to burn calories.

 High-intensity running forms, such as hill repeats and interval runs, will continue to burn calories up to 48 hours after you work out (19).